-<boxend>

-<H2>Design-based Approaches in Computing Education
+Design-based approaches in computing education

-<TX1>Designing as a discipline involves a community of both producers and users.
-Design-based approaches have been adopted widely in software production, creative industries and wider business contexts.
+Designing as a discipline involves a community of both producers and users.
+Design-based approaches have been widely adopted in software production, the creative industries and wider business contexts.
 These design principles and practices are also relevant to education.
 For example, we may be used to seeing students motivated by producing something for a real audience.
 Design projects allow students to develop important 21st century skills like problem solving and communication, and creatively responding to real life contexts.
-In the following sections I will explore the design-based approaches of iteration, design patterns and the Use-Modify-Create model.
+In the following sections I will explore the design-based approaches of iteration, design patterns and the Use-modify-create (UMC) model.

-<H1>Teaching Technique - Iterative Design
+Teaching technique – iterative design

-<TX1>Iterative design involves repeatedly coming back to reflect on the initial outcomes of creative goals and revising them based on results.
-The process involves: goal setting, creating quick prototypes, user testing and evaluation, revision and ongoing reflection.
+Iterative design involves repeatedly coming back to reflect on the initial outcomes of creative goals and revising them based on results.
+The process involves goal setting, creating quick prototypes, user testing and evaluation, revision and ongoing reflection.
 The process is iterative in that testing and revision of the prototype design can be repeated until the desired result is achieved.
-Iteration is also a key part of a more general scientific method of testing a hypothesis and revision based on your analysis of results.
-The idea of a repeated (iterative) spiral approach which both deepens understanding and improves the end results is popular both in education and industry.
-In software and design industries it is often referred to as Design Thinking and Agile approaches.
-In education this approach is referred to in concepts like the spiral curriculum and the promotion of student mastery.
+Iteration is also a key part of a more general scientific method of testing a hypothesis and revision based on your analysis of the results.
+The idea of a repeated (iterative) spiral approach that both deepens understanding and improves the end results is popular both in education and industry.
+In software and design industries, it is often referred to as design thinking and agile approaches.
+In education, this approach is referred to in concepts like the spiral curriculum and the promotion of student mastery.

-<TX2>Resnick (2012) describes the foundations of the design-based approaches in education as: engaging in design activities, exploring personally meaningful topics, collaborating with others, and deepening understanding through reflection.
+Resnick (2012) describes the foundations of the design-based approaches in education as: engaging in design activities, exploring personally meaningful topics, collaborating with others and deepening understanding through reflection.
 The key reason to adopt these principles is to increase engagement via sustained participation in computing projects for a broad range of learners.
 One of the sources for sustained engagement is when, as part of the iterative process, learners are able to test and then revise their creation or experiment based on their own evaluation.
 Another factor is the importance of a community in the design process, as a real audience for creations, as a source of inspiration and as peer evaluators in the testing process.
-The above principles embody key elements of inclusive practices contained in Universal Design for Learning (UDL - explained in more detail in Chapter 3) including: allowing students to demonstrate their knowledge in a multitude of ways and of allowing students to follow their own interests and motivations (Capp, 2017).
+The above principles embody key elements of inclusive practices contained in universal design for learning (UDL – explained in more detail in Chapter 3), including allowing students to demonstrate their knowledge in a multitude of ways and allowing students to follow their own interests and motivations (Capp, 2017).

-<H1>Teaching Technique - Worked Examples and Design Patterns
+Teaching technique – worked examples and design patterns

-<TX1>Design patterns are most commonly used for computing students in higher education to teach object-oriented computing but they are also useful for all levels of learners.
+Design patterns are most commonly used by computing students in higher education to teach object-oriented computing, but they are also useful for all levels of learners.
 Design patterns are rooted in real-life incidences of problems that are often solved in a particular way.
 They are concrete examples of coding principles in context.
 Design patterns can help the development of coding communities if more experienced coders take the time to document the patterns they use in an accessible way for novice coders.
 In computing education there are similarities between design patterns and a technique called worked examples.
-The National Center for Computing Education (NCCE) have promoted worked examples as a classroom activity by creating a Quick Read document for teachers on the subject.
+The National Center for Computing Education (NCCE) has promoted working examples as a classroom activity by creating a Quick Read document for teachers on the subject.
 Both worked examples and design patterns act as a way to demonstrate underlying principles in practice.
-For both approaches showing working code used in a particular context helps students to analyse what makes it work and why it is a suitable solution.
+For both approaches, showing working code used in a particular context helps students to analyse what makes it work and why it is a suitable solution.